muzammilthottathil/Ubuntu_imp_app_cmd/README.md

 ```
 sh install.sh
 ```
- ### Unstalling Applications in its file which contain 'uninstall.sh' file
+ ### Unstalling Applications which contain 'uninstall.sh' in its file

 Firstly Grant all Permissions,